Entropic regularization of continuous optimal transport problems: Introduction

 \section{Introduction}

 The Kantorovich formulation of optimal transport is the problem of finding a transport plan that describes how to move some measure onto another measure of the same mass such that a certain cost functional is minimal \cite{kantorovich1942masses}.
 Specifically, let $\Omega_{1}$ and $\Omega_{2}$ be two compact subset of $\R^{n_{1}}$ and $\R^{n_{2}}$, respectively.
 For given probability measures $\mu$ on $\Omega_{1}$ and $\nu$ on $\Omega_{2}$ and a continuous cost function $c:\Omega_{1}\times\Omega_{2}\to [0,\infty)$, the goal is to find a measure $\pi$ on $\Omega_{1}\times\Omega_{2}$ such that the cost $\int_{\Omega_{1}\times \Omega_{2}}c\bd\pi$ is minimal among all $\pi$ that have $\mu$ and $\nu$ as marginals.
 This problem has been well studied, and we refer to the recent books \cite{villani2008optimal,Santambrogio} for an overview.
 For example, it is known that the problem has a solution $\pi$ and that the support of $\pi$ is contained in the so-called $c$-superdifferential of a $c$-concave function on $\Omega_{1}$, see \cite[Thm.~1.13]{ambrosio2013user}.
 (This is sometimes called the \emph{fundamental theorem of optimal transport}.)
-In the case where $\Omega_{1}$ and $\Omega_{2}$ are both subsets of $\R^{n}$ and where $c(x_1,x_2) = |x_1-x_2|^2$ is the squared Euclidean distance, this implies that the support of an optimal plan $\pi$ is singular with respect to the Lebesgue measure.
-This motivates the use of regularization of the continuous problem to obtain approximate solutions that are functions instead of measures and which then allows to apply classical discretization techniques to solve the regularized problem.
+In the case where $\Omega_{1}$ and $\Omega_{2}$ are both subsets of $\R^{n}$ and where $c(x_1,x_2) = |x_1-x_2|^2$ is the squared Euclidean distance, this implies that optimal plans $\pi$ are singular with respect to the Lebesgue measure.
+Hence, the optimal plan is not a measurable function, and so standard approximation techniques from numerical analysis (e.g. by piecewise constant or piecewise linear functions) are not applicable.
+This motivates the use of regularization of the continuous problem to obtain approximate solutions that are functions instead of measures, which in turn can be treated by classical discretization techniques in order to solve the regularized problem.

 In this work we focus on \emph{entropic regularization} by adding a multiple of the negative entropy of $\pi$ (with respect to the Lebesgue measure) to the objective function.
 This forces the optimal plan to be a measure that has a density with respect to the Lebesgue measure.
-Furthermore, in the discrete setting, this allows the numerical solution by the very simple Sinkhorn algorithm \cite{Knight:2008,Cuturi:2013,Benamou:2015}.
+Furthermore, in the discrete setting, this allows to solve the problem numerically by the very simple Sinkhorn algorithm \cite{Knight:2008,Cuturi:2013,Benamou:2015}.